What You Need to Know

 ACA Marketplace Plans (Obamacare)

-With an income of up to four times the federal poverty level (FPL), you may qualify for help from the federal government to pay your insurance premiums.14 In 2019, over four out of five ACA enrollees in Rhode Island received help in the form of subsidies called Advanced Premium Tax Credits (APTC).15 These monthly subsidies averaged $330.16
+With an income of up to four times the federal poverty level (FPL), you may qualify for help from the federal government to pay your insurance premiums.14 In 2020, over 27,000 ACA enrollees in Rhode Island received help in the form of subsidies called Advanced Premium Tax Credits (APTC).15 These monthly subsidies averaged $323.16

 Here are some examples of cost savings with subsidies:

 If you purchase a silver plan on Rhode Island’s Marketplace and meet some other requirements, such as income, you may also qualify for cost-sharing reductions (CSRs).
 These reduce your out-of-pocket costs for things like doctor’s visits and prescriptions even more.
-In 2019, 46% of enrollees in Rhode Island’s Marketplace plans received CSRs.19
+In early 2021, 38% of enrollees in Rhode Island’s Marketplace plans received CSRs.19

 By going through the Marketplace application process, you’ll find out, too, if you qualify for Medicaid, the Children’s Health Insurance Program (CHIP) or other income-based discounts.
 Use the HealthSource RI calculator tool to see if you qualify for financial help.